Warzone Distro List of New Zines 2025

 How can the anarchist’s commitment to the wellbeing of all be reconciled with the egoist’s commitment to the wellbeing of oneself?
 I suggest reconciliation comes not from politics, nor from religion, nor from markets.
 The anarchist and the egoist find reconciliation in Love.
 Love is a big term.
 It is no wonder the ancient Greeks had so many words to describe all of the ideas encompassed in just one English word: Eros, or romantic Love, Storge, or familial Love, Philia, or friendly Love, and Agape, or Love for humanity, to name just a few.

-Subscribe to RSS - egoism
+Subscribe to egoism